 Since 2006, ethics has been a compulsory subject for all high school students in Germany's capital city, while religion is an optional course.
 The "Pro Reli" campaign wants to change those rules so that pupils would have to choose between ethics and a faith-based religion class.
 Those classes would be strictly divided along religious lines, with Protestants, Catholics and Muslims being taught separately.

 I actually can't believe this.
 It's like a piece of science fiction.

-A (somewhat controversial) poster I made when I was the publicity officer of the Warwick Atheists Society recently got some coverage in The Guardian's Comment is Free section.
+A poster I made while I was the publicity officer of the Warwick Atheists Society recently got some coverage in The Guardian's Comment is Free section.